-48. The productivity divergence patterns unveiled so far may partly reflect the increasing potential for digital technologies to unleash winner takes all dynamics (Brynjolfsson and McAfee, 2011), which allows the technological leaders to increase their MFP gap with laggard firms.
+The productivity divergence patterns unveiled so far may partly reflect the increasing potential for digital technologies to unleash winner takes all dynamics (Brynjolfsson and McAfee, 2011), which allows the technological leaders to increase their MFP gap with laggard firms.
 More specifically, by making the replication of informational goods and business processes at near zero marginal cost possible, digital technologies enable the top-quality provider to capture most, or all, of the market, while only a small market share accrues to the next-best provider (even if they are almost as good as the best provider).
 These patterns are reinforced by network externalities that favour the emergence of a single dominant player (e.g. providing a specific network; platform or standard) vis-à-vis other firms, even though their products are not necessarily inferior.
-At the same time, given the global nature of frontier firms (Section 3.5), these patterns are likely to be reinforced by globalisation, which increases the returns to investing in non-rival technologies via expanded market size (Acemoglu and Linn, 2004).34
+At the same time, given the global nature of frontier firms (Section 3.5), these patterns are likely to be reinforced by globalisation, which increases the returns to investing in non-rival technologies via expanded market size (Acemoglu and Linn, 2004).33

-49. While it is hard to think of a single statistic that could capture winner takes all dynamics with the data at hand, a number of findings may support the existence of such dynamics:
+While it is hard to think of a single statistic that could capture winner takes all dynamics with the data at hand, a number of findings may support the existence of such dynamics:

-- Divergence in MFPR is accompanied by divergence in sales between frontier and laggard firms, particularly in ICT-intensive services. - Figure A5 (Panel A) shows that the divergence in sales has been growing over time: global frontier firms have gained significant market share relative to laggards in manufacturing and to a larger extent in services.35 - Divergence in sales is particularly stark in ICT intensive services (Figure 6, Panel A), compared to non ICT-intensive services (Figure 6, Panel B).
-This divergence is also apparent within the global frontier grouping: sales of firms in the top 2% of the global MFPR distribution grew by 14% on average in ICT intensive services over the sample period, compared to 7% in non ICT-intensive services.36 In comparison, sales on average across firms in the top 5% of the global MFPR distribution grew by 6% and 3.5% in ICT-intensive services respectively. - One concern is that firms that make it to the top might gain too large of a market share, making entry into the frontier more difficult and more generally leading to lower competition in the market.37 This may entail a cost to aggregate productivity performance, above and beyond any gains associated with higher allocative efficiency (Section 5.1). - A more pronounced MFP divergence in ICT-intensive services between frontier and laggard firms as well as within the global frontier grouping. - Figure A7 shows that the rise in the MFPR gap is indeed most pronounced in ICT-intensive services.38 - Within the global frontier grouping, we see that a small cadre of the most elite firms (top 2%) become more productive relative to other frontier firms in ICT-intensive services
+- Divergence in MFPR is accompanied by divergence in sales between frontier and laggard firms, particularly in ICT-intensive services. - Figure A5 (Panel A) shows that the divergence in sales has been growing over time: global frontier firms have gained significant market share relative to laggards in manufacturing and to a larger extent in services.34 - Divergence in sales is particularly stark in ICT intensive services (Figure 6, Panel A), compared to non ICT-intensive services (Figure 6, Panel B).
+This divergence is also apparent within the global frontier grouping: sales of firms in the top 2% of the global MFPR distribution grew by 14% on average in ICT intensive services over the sample period, compared to 7% in non ICTintensive services.35 In comparison, sales on average across firms in the top 5% of the global MFPR distribution grew by 6% and 3.5% in ICT-intensive services and non ICT-intensive services respectively.

-34 The rise of "winner takes all" dynamics amongst firms could also have a knock-on effects on CEOs, for whom the rise of "superstars" with big salary premiums reflect differences in capital value of the firms they work for rather that in their talent (Gabaix and Lander, 2008).
+33 The rise of "winner takes all" dynamics amongst firms could also have a knock-on effects on CEOs, for whom the rise of "superstars" with big salary premiums reflect differences in capital value of the firms they work for rather that in their talent (Gabaix and Lander, 2008).

-35 In contrast, the average size of frontier firms and laggards in terms of employment show similar trends over time (Figure A5, Panel B).
+34 In contrast, the average size of frontier firms and laggards in terms of employment show similar trends over time (Figure A5, Panel B).